Menu

 Stephen Barber

-Natalie Straughton
+Natalie Key

 As the parent of a children attending St Mary's, I became interested in becoming a parent governor for many reasons.
 I have a keen interest in my child's education and also understanding the school environment as a whole.
 I volunteer regularly in school and feel this gives me an excellent insight into the dedication and values of everyone involved.
 I am proud to take on this role and I hope to give a positive contribution to the future of the school and ensure that all children feel that they are supported to gain the most from their early school years.

-Foundation Governor
+Teaching Governor

 Mrs A Fulton